-As in many ways, this dissertation is about designing of software architecture, the sections of this chapter add greater background context for the motivation, key concepts, and principal building blocks associated with our system architecture for its structure and interoperability features.
+As in many ways, this dissertation is about designing of software architecture, the sections of this chapter add greater background context for the incentives, key concepts, and principal building blocks associated with our system architecture in composition and interoperation.
 Specifically, we analysis characteristics of distributed applications based on event-based system interactions; discuss message-based MVC (M-MVC) as a uniform architecture of distributed and desktop applications; an Internet collaboration framework with SMMV and MMMV as general Web Service paradigms for collaboration.
 Related work that encompasses various MVC approaches is examined.
 We describe how M-MVC is deployed with messaging infrastructure in a Publish/Subscribe scheme; additionally, we give a brief introduction to double-linked multiple-stage pipeline model and a summary of collaboration framework.
-This chapter combines with the next five chapters to act as a foundation for the conclusions that follow in chapter 9.
+This chapter combines with the next five chapters to act as a foundation for the conclusions that follow.